 - A decrease in speech impediments, which can make a person more confident when speaking.

 - Better sleeping and breathing, including the ability to breathe with the mouth, closed as well as fewer sleep apnea symptoms.

 - A more balanced appearance in the face, which can improve how a person looks while boosting their self-esteem.

 - A decrease in TMJ pain, which can take the form of headaches, face pain, and pain while chewing.

 Choose Dr. Brooks for Corrective Jaw Surgery in Norman, Oklahoma

 Patients requiring jaw surgery should look to Dr. Perry L. Brooks or Dr. Seth R. Brooks for assistance.
-He offers years of experience providing knowledgeable care to Norman and Moore area patients.
+He offers years of experience providing knowledgeable care to patients throughout the Norman, Moore and Oklahoma City metro areas.
 From the very first consultation to the last follow-up post-surgery appointment, Dr. Perry L. Brooks or Dr. Seth R. Brooks will provide only the most steadfast professionalism and poise.